qbm5/RavenmineData/README.md

 Requires node to be installed to work.
 Data is accurate for around 12 hours then we run out of data.  console must continue to run to collect more data.
-Longer timeframes will populate accurately if the app keep running
+Longer timeframes will populate accurately if the app keep running.

+run
+npm install

+to get the dependencies.

 run with:  node main --u walletxxxxxxxxxxxxxxxxxxxx